Seetharamanrs/Ats_checker/Readme.md

 # ATS Resume Checker (Job Match Scoring Tool):

-Built a local-first ATS (Applicant Tracking System) screening tool using Streamlit and  open-source LLM.
+Deployed a local-first ATS (Applicant Tracking System) screening tool using Streamlit and  open-source LLM.
 Inspired by the challenges of modern job hunting, this app compares a candidate’s resume against a job description and outputs an estimated match score along with missing skills.
-The tool empowers job seekers to tailor resumes for specific roles and helps demystify the often opaque ATS screening process — all without needing any cloud APIs or internet access.
+The tool empowers job seekers to tailor resumes for specific roles and helps demystify the often opaque ATS screening process all without needing any cloud APIs or internet access.

 ## Features
+- 100% Local Processing – No data leaves your machine
+- <3 Seconds average scoring time for a 2-page resume
+- Up to 95% parsing accuracy for well-formatted PDFs
+- Multi-Model Scoring (Mistral + LLaMA) to reduce bias and hallucination
+- Strict Skill Detection – Zero guessing, zero fluff

+## How it works
-- Upload resume and job description as PDFs directly via the Streamlit interface
+- Upload resume and job description as PDFs or directly via the Streamlit interface
 - Extracts and parses resume and JD content locally using PyPDF2
-- Now Checking with several other models
+- Scoring by multiple open-source LLMs:
+    - Calculate ATS Match Score (%)
+    - Detect missing skills directly from text
 - Calculate an ATS Match Score (in %)
-- Identify missing skills based on job requirements
-- Enforces strict model prompting to avoid hallucination and false positives
-- Built-in file size validation (2 MB max) for secure, lightweight uploads
-- Clean and HR-friendly UI for non-technical users
+- Average Score Calculation for more stable results
+- Clean 3-column results layout: model scores + average score

 Install dependencies
 ```bash